data-henrik/watson-conversation-tool/README.md

 The Watson Conversation Tool (wctool) is a Python-based command line tool to manage workspaces of the [IBM Watson Assistant (formerly Conversation)](https://www.ibm.com/watson/developercloud/doc/conversation/index.html) service on IBM Cloud.
 It was written to explore the API to manage workspaces.
 Note that to manage workspaces from the command line this tool is not a requirement.
 The [API provides REST functions](https://www.ibm.com/watson/developercloud/conversation/api/v1/?curl#workspaces) that can be invoked from tools like `curl`.

+(Update on 2018-11-22) The service Watson Assistant evolved over time.
+It has introduced the concepts of **skill** and **assistant** instead of **workspace**.
+It also added an API Version 2.
+That API interacts with an assistant, requires to open and close a session which manages the context on the server, and only focuses on the conversation.
+To cater to the API V2, I introduced a second script **watoolV2**.
+Documentation is following...

 This project is described in the following blog posts:
 * [Manage Your Watson Conversations from the Command Line or App](https://blog.4loeser.net/2017/03/manage-your-watson-conversations-from.html)
 * [Watson Conversation: How to Manage Workspaces](https://www.ibm.com/blogs/bluemix/2017/04/watson-conversation-manage-workspaces/)